Refer to Children's Social Care

 The team offer health assessments (for school aged Worcestershire Looked After Children), therapeutic/attachment focused parenting advice and direct work/therapy, where deemed appropriate, for Worcestershire Children First Looked After Children, Foster Carers and Kinship carers, who are living in the Worcestershire area.

-The Green Fingers Project is part of the ISL service and works with Worcestershire Looked After Children and Adopted children and those living with SGO carers to support and improve their health and wellbeing through the provision of alternative curriculum and therapeutic activities.
+The Green Fingers Project is part of the Anchor service and works with Worcestershire Looked After Children and Adopted children and those living with SGO carers to support and improve their health and wellbeing through the provision of alternative curriculum and therapeutic activities.
 Green Fingers Privacy Notice.

-If you are a young person or carer who looks after a young person, who has had support from ISL, your feedback is important to us.
+If you are a young person or carer who looks after a young person, who has had support from Anchor, your feedback is important to us.
 Please click below to complete our Feedback form.